BU-Spark/harvard-herbaria/README.md

 # YoloNet for Plant Specimen Feature Detection
+This is the finaly version for alexnet + sliding windows approach.
 Plant speciemen feature detection using YOLOnet.
 We provide pre-trained weights from training on images from 14 categories:
  - Anemone_canadensis
  - Anemone_hepatica